SolaceProducts/terraform-provider-solacebroker/docs/resources/msg_vpn_jndi_connection_factory.md

   connectionfactoryname|x|||
   msgvpnname|x|||
   A SEMP client authorized with a minimum access scope/level of "vpn/read-only" is required to perform this operation.
-  This has been available since 2.2.
+  This has been available since SEMP API version 2.2.
 ---

 # solacebroker_msg_vpn_jndi_connection_factory (Resource)